Cut Risk 90% Preventing Autonomous Agent Prompt Injection

 Executive Snapshot: The Bottom Line

 - The Indirect Threat: Attackers embed invisible instructions in emails or websites that your agent naturally ingests to perform its duties.
+This effectively hijacks your system from the inside.

 - Zero-Trust Data Sanitization: All inbound context must pass through a semantic firewall before it ever touches your primary LLM.
+Treating any external string as safe is an architectural failure.

 Malicious actors no longer need to hack your firewall; they just need to feed your autonomous agent a poisoned data payload.